-The objective of this unit is to provide a general understanding of the organisation and operation of the maritime industry from an economics perspective.
-The main focus is on the economic behaviour of shipowners, shippers, and other stakeholders in the markets for liquid bulk, dry bulk and container shipping, shipbuilding and second-hand ships.
+The objective of this unit is to provide a general understanding of the operation of the maritime industry from an economics perspective.
+The main focus is on the economic behaviour of shipowners, shippers, and other stakeholders in the markets for liquid bulk, dry bulk, container shipping, shipbuilding, scrapping and second-hand ships.

 |Unit name||Maritime Economics|